VlachosGroup/petBOA/README.md

 Documentation
 -------------

 We describe all the folders that exist in this repository and also give a short summary of each example present.
-More detailed documentation will be added once the source code and examples are finalized.

 ### Folder Tree for the main project